 Your international business will likely include citizens from your country of expansion, but you may send current employees abroad as well.
 When you have nonnational employees, you need the proper documentation for them to live and work overseas.
-Globalization Partners ensures employment compliance by applying for all the right work visas and permits.

 Work Visa Types